The Ghost of Charmaina - Carnival of Amfissa

 I got myself in the town as early as I could so I would go around and understand the event's schedule.
 Amfissa is a beautiful town with many restored old buildings.
 You can find many nice traditional cafes and taverns around with delicious comfort food.

-I found out that the parade would start from the local art workshop where many of the participants would go and paint their faces and prepare themselves instead of doing this at home.
+I found out that the parade would start at the local art workshop where many of the participants would go and paint their faces and prepare themselves instead of doing this at home.
 I headed to that place and indeed at around five in the afternoon, many people were there getting ready to take part in the event.

 The night starts to fall and the music plays in the streets.
-Everything starts to fall into place, as the night makes everything to look spookier, even the little fairies.
+Everything starts to fall into place, as the night makes everything look spookier, even the little fairies.
 People start to gather around soon before the parade will start.

 The main parade will start from the central church and will follow the downwards flight of steps to the square of "Kehagias".
-Along the steps the fairies have taken their place holding lit torches.
+Along the stair, the fairies have taken their place holding lit torches.

 The parade escorts the large ghosts that approach the square.
 There is a stage set on the square and a show takes place with lights and scary sounds of chains and screams.
 The ghosts arrive on the stage and a big fight begins.
 The ghost of Charmaina is the winner as always.
 After the ghosts leave the stage a huge number of dressed people follow and come through the stage.
 A big crowd is cheering around the event.
 When everyone has passed through, the party goes on around the local bars and taverns.